-They are just so confusing to me she said, I understand linoleic acid is an EFA and helps restore barrier function and acts as an anti-inflammatory.
+They are so confusing to me she said, I understand linoleic acid is an EFA and helps restore barrier function and act as an anti-inflammatory.

-Yet oleic is not an EFA, helps with cell regeneration and provides skin softening properties, and is also moisturising?
+Yet oleic is not an EFA, helps with cell regeneration, provides skin softening properties, and is also moisturising?

 I’m trying to understand fatty acid profiles, but going around in circles can you please help?

 Fortunately, we love this interesting but little known fatty acid, it has many benefits, and is just great for helping many of the following skin conditions:

 - chronic inflammation

 We need exactly the right balance of omega 3, 6, and 9 essential fatty acids in our body to stay healthy, so it’s important to get the right ratio.

 Essential fatty acids (EFAs) are nutrients that our bodies need in a similar way to vitamins and minerals.
 There are many kinds of EFA’s, fish oil, for instance, belongs to just one kind of family – Omega 3.
 Other families include Omega 6 and Omega 9.